Dexash/aro-terra-gitactions/README.md

 5- **Run create.sh script**

+Run az login command to connect to Azure.

+ `az login`

 Run  create.sh file with following command:

  `sh create.sh`

-create.sh file will:
+it will:

-- Create  variables-secrets file
+- Create variables-secrets file with all variables for ARO cluster
 - Register necessary service providers
 - Create service principal and assign contribute and system administrator role to it
 - Generate variables for Terraform Cloud, GitHub Actions and tfvars.